Mark Prisk

 Michael Mark Prisk (born 12 June 1962) is a British politician who was Member of Parliament (MP) for Hertford and Stortford from 2001 until 2019.
 A member of the Conservative Party, he was Minister of State for Business and Enterprise from 2010 to 2012 and Minister of State for Housing and Local Government from 2012 to 2013.

 Early life

-Prisk was born at Redruth, Cornwall and whilst living at Camborne was educated at Truro School in 1973–80.
+Prisk was born at Redruth, Cornwall and whilst living at Camborne was educated at the fee-paying Truro School in 1973–80.
 He went on to study Land Management at the University of Reading, gaining a BSc degree.
 From 1983 to 1985, he was Chairman of the Youth Section of Peace through NATO.
 He was vice-chairman of the Federation of Conservative Students in 1982–83.

 After graduation, Prisk worked in property and economic development and rose to become director of a £3 million practice.
 From 1983 to 1985, he worked as a graduate surveyor for Knight Frank, then as development surveyor for Derrick Wade & Waters where he became manager of the London office from 1985 to 1989.
 He was a marketing director from 1989 to 1991, then principal of the Mark Prisk Connection from 1991 to 1997.
 From 1997 to 2001, he was company owner of MP2.